Roguerrants

 Since this is a long-term project I am making the code available just as it currently is, warts included - there are already some nice algorithms and useful tools and data structures there (see the list below), not to mention a few nice demos.

-A manual is included in the image - follow the guide.
+Documentation is included in the image - follow the guide, click the buttons!

 The image contains many extra packages from different sources.
 All code of mine (initials are 'spfa') is open-sourced under the MIT license.